 Pre-requisites: Management Major; Senior Standing Students will gain practical experience in management.
 On-the-job experience is complemented by an academic requirement and periodic meetings with the internship coordinator.
 Students are required to complete a contract in advance of registration, perform at least 120 hours in the internship and submit an application, weekly reports, mid-term and end-of-term evaluations by the student and supervisor, and a minimum 10-page report of the experience.

-MGMT 17\, 27\, 37\, 47\ TOPICS IN MANAGEMENT
+MGMT 17, 27, 37, 47 TOPICS IN MANAGEMENT

-UNITS: 1-3 Lecture Pre-requisites: Varies These courses are topical courses in the field of management and offered to meet the interests of students and faculty.
+UNITS: 1-3 Lecture

+These courses are topical courses in the field of management and offered to meet the interests of students and faculty.

-MGMT 199\, 299\, 399\, 499\ INDEPENDENT STUDY
+MGMT 199, 299, 399, 499 INDEPENDENT STUDY